agent18/agent18.github.io/_posts/2018-08-05-course-for-data-science.markdown

 Should I just start with projects?
 What projects do I do?
 Or which course do I then take?

+As per the suggestion of a friend in DS I take the Courseera course and finish it and see where it takes me.

 ## References